-The Associate Dean for Student Life will review the documentation upon receipt and may consult with the student's clinician (if clarification is needed) upon receiving written consent from the student (the consent form is included in the disability service request form).
+The Associate Dean for Student Affairs will review the documentation upon receipt and may consult with the student's clinician (if clarification is needed) upon receiving written consent from the student (the consent form is included in the disability service request form).
 The Associate Dean for Student Life will then meet with the student to determine what accommodations will be reasonable and/or appropriate.
 A professor does not have a legal right to demand access to the student's actual documentation, including testing scores, dates, or names of professionals providing such documentation.
-The United States Department of Justice has indicated that a professor, generally, does not have a need to know what the disability is, only that it has been appropriately verified by the Associate Dean for Student Life.
-The Associate Dean for Student Life may share information regarding a student’s disability with the Academic Dean as well as the Professor and Teaching Fellow of the course for which the student seeks accommodation, only when there is a compelling reason for disclosure.
+The United States Department of Justice has indicated that a professor, generally, does not have a need to know what the disability is, only that it has been appropriately verified by the Associate Dean for Student Affairs.
+The Associate Dean for Student Affairs may share information regarding a student’s disability with the Academic Dean as well as the Professor and Teaching Fellow of the course for which the student seeks accommodation, only when there is a compelling reason for disclosure.
 This may mean sharing with the Academic Dean as well as the Professor and Teaching Fellow information that a student has a documented disability and need for accommodation(s).

 A student's professor(s) may also be consulted concerning the student's particular course requirements.
-Thereafter, the student's professor(s) and their teaching fellow(s) will be notified of the accommodations in writing by the Associate Dean for Student Life.
+Thereafter, the student's professor(s) and their teaching fellow(s) will be notified of the accommodations in writing by the Associate Dean for Student Affairs.

 How Does A Student Appeal An Academic Accommodation If It Is Denied?

-If a student’s request for reasonable academic accommodations has been denied, a student may appeal the decision of the Associate Dean for Student Life by petitioning the Academic Dean in writing within 15 days of being informed of the Associate Dean for Student Life’s decision.
-The petition should include the original request, information about the accommodation offered by the Office of Student Life, if any, and the reason(s) that the student feels the accommodation offered does not adequately meet the student's disability needs.
+If a student’s request for reasonable academic accommodations has been denied, a student may appeal the decision of the Associate Dean for Student Life by petitioning the Academic Dean in writing within 15 days of being informed of the Associate Dean for Student Affairs' decision.
+The petition should include the original request, information about the accommodation offered by the Office of Student Affairs, if any, and the reason(s) that the student feels the accommodation offered does not adequately meet the student's disability needs.
 The Academic Dean will inform the student of a decision within 10 days.
 The Academic Dean’s decision is not subject to appeal.